ElisaLegnani/elisalegnani.github.io/cosmology.md

 <br>

 I am involved in the **weak lensing** analyses effort of the Dark Energy Survey ([DES]), the leading lensing experiment to date.
 DES has completed a six-year observing program, covering about one quarter of the southern sky and imaging over 200 million galaxies in five broadband filters.
 By observing how light from distant galaxies gets slightly distorted by intervening massive structures, we can map the matter distribution of our Universe and study its geometry and evolution over time.
-To distinguish between different models of our Universe, we need very accurate measurements, which requires carefully addressing various systematic errors.
-My work focuses on exploring and mitigating some of these errors, such as **intrinsic alignments** and **magnification**.
+To distinguish between different models of our Universe, we need very accurate measurements, which requires carefully addressing various systematic effects.
+My work focuses on exploring and mitigating some of these effects, such as **intrinsic alignments** and **magnification**.

 I am also working on the preparation of one of the most ambitious high-precision full-sky galaxy surveys of this decade, the Legacy Survey of Space and Time ([LSST]), which will provide a sample of over 3 billion galaxies for lensing studies and unprecedented precision in constraining the cosmological model.